yugabyte/yugabyte-db/docs/content/preview/secure/audit-logging/trace-statements-ysql.md

 type: docs
 ---

 To trace executed statements in a session, you can use session identifiers.
 Session identifiers can be used to filter PostgreSQL log files for statements executed in a specific session and are unique in a YB-TServer node.
 A session identifier is a combination of process start time and PostgreSQL process ID (PID) and is output to the logs in hexadecimal format.

 Note that in a YugabyteDB cluster with multiple nodes, session identifier is not guaranteed to be unique, as both process start time and the PostgreSQL PID can be the same across different nodes.
+Be sure to connect to the node where the statements were executed.

 ## Set logging options